 SNOMED CT is developed and maintained by the SNOMED International and distributed in Canada via Canada Health Infoway (Infoway).
 SNOMED CT International is published on January 31 and July 31 each year.
 The International release and supporting documentation can be found on InfoCentral.

-The Canadian Edition is released in March and September (Subset to change) each year.
+The Canadian Edition is released in March and September each year.
 The Canadian release and supporting documentation can be found on InfoCentral.

 Requesting a change to SNOMED CT

-Requests to add or change content to SNOMED CT International, the Canadian Edition (English or French) must be submitted to Infoway via the Infoway Request Management System known as InfoRMS.
+Requests to add or change content to SNOMED CT International, the Canadian Edition (English or French) must be submitted to Infoway via the Infoway Request Management System (InfoRMS).

 Submitters are required to: